Agile Velocity vs. Capacity: Key Differences and Best Practices

 1. Measurement Units

 Velocity is measured in story points, reflecting completed work.
 It captures complexity and effort rather than just time.
+Accurate story point estimations are critical for reliable velocity metrics, as inconsistencies in estimation can lead to misleading sprint planning and capacity forecasts.
 Capacity, on the other hand, is measured in hours or workdays.
 It represents the total time available, not the work accomplished.

 For example, a team with a capacity of 400 hours may complete only 30 story points.
 The work done depends on efficiency, not just available hours.